oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 #### REST (backend)

-*   Create root resource for connections (in review) <http://gerrit.ovirt.org/#/c/16617/>
+*   Create root resource for connections (approved) <http://gerrit.ovirt.org/#/c/16617/>
-    -   Perform GET all connections.
+    -   Perform GET all connections/get a connection by id.
 In the scope of this patch, create a backend query that will get all connections from db.
     -   Add functionality to root resource for add/delete connection properties in REST
     -   Add functionality to edit a connection
 *   Create subresource for connections under domains (api/storagedomains/<domainId>/connections that will retrieve connections (GET). (in implementation) <http://gerrit.ovirt.org/#/c/17245/>